Read more about our Hybrid Model here.

 Training and Education

-- Enhanced sanitation practices, including washing of hands for a minimum of 20 seconds and avoid touching your mouth, nose, or eyes
+- Enhanced sanitation practices, including washing of hands for a minimum of 20 seconds and avoiding touching your mouth, nose or eyes

 - COVID-19 symptom identification and health screening practices